Plant based taco salad recipe

 Avocado lime dressing

-- Blend all ingredients in a blender½ cup vegan sour cream, 1 garlic clove, ½ tsp salt, ½ large or 1 small avocado, 1 tsp of maple syrup, 2 tablespoons olive oil, ½ teaspoon onion powder, ½ teaspoon ground cumin, ⅓ cup chopped cilantro, ½ lime
+- Blend all ingredients in a blender½ cup vegan sour cream, 1 garlic clove, ½ teaspoon salt, ½ large or 1 small avocado, 1 teaspoon of maple syrup, 2 tablespoons olive oil, ½ teaspoon onion powder, ½ teaspoon ground cumin, ⅓ cup chopped cilantro, ½ lime

 - Add a tiny bit of liquid – either lime juice or water – if you need to thin this out